Developmental Pruning of Nursery Pecan Trees

 Be sure all limbs’ angles are good and not too narrow.
 The crotch of the limb should resemble a U instead of a Y. You need wide angles, especially low on the tree.
 The lower the limb, the more leverage the wind has on it, and the more likely it is to break out.
 The higher the limb is, the more give it has.

 If you have not done the pruning that you should’ve done up to this point, you will have to play catch up.
-On the following page, two photos show a three-year-old tree that was pruned none or very little.
+These photos show a three-year-old tree that was pruned none or very little.
 To eliminate the poor angles and catch the roots up, this tree had to be pruned extensively.
 A picture is worth a thousand words!

 If you planted a 12- to 15-foot tree and cut nothing off, not even at planting, and it looks like the tree in Photo 16, cut it off about chest high and poll it completely back.
 Start all over.
 The reason this tree is leaning is that the root system and the trunk’s caliper are not strong enough to support the top’s weight.
 Cut it off and start over, or watch a good number of these trees lay over in the wind.

 Year Four: Pruning Tree Coming into Fourth Leaf

 If you have been doing your job up until now, many trees will need very little help by the fourth year.
 During this year, check and eliminate all narrow angles.
 You probably can’t reach the top, but if you can, cut the top out again to eliminate the possibility of crow’s foot and limbs that might compete with the central leader.
 Once the top gets up to 12 to 15 feet tall, I don’t worry so much about crow’s foot up there.
 That part of the tree usually develops enough give that you rarely see damage there.